Skip to main content

 Bio

-Dr. Margaret Blanchard is an Alumni Distinguished Graduate Professor, Science Education and University Faculty Scholar in the Department of Science, Technology, Engineering, and Mathematics (STEM) Education.
+Dr. Margaret Blanchard is an Alumni Distinguished Graduate Professor, Science Education and a University Faculty Scholar in the Department of Science, Technology, Engineering, and Mathematics (STEM) Education at NC State University.
 She is the Director of Graduate Programs and Associate Department Head of the Department of STEM Education.
-Meg earned her doctorate at Florida State University and has conducted teacher professional development and research in FL and NC, serving as PI or Co-PI on over $18.2 million in grant funds from the National Science Foundation, the U.S. Department of Education, the U.S. Department of Agriculture, The Department of Energy, Burroughs Wellcome Fund, and the BelleJAR Foundation.
+Meg earned her doctorate at Florida State University and has conducted teacher professional development and research in FL and NC, serving as PI or Co-PI on over $21.2 million in grant funds from the National Science Foundation, the U.S. Department of Education, the U.S. Department of Agriculture, The Department of Energy, Burroughs Wellcome Fund, and the BelleJAR Foundation.
 She has published in such journals as Science Education, the Journal of Research in Science TeachingEducational Researcher, the International Journal of Science EducationResearch in Science Education, and also in practitioner journals of the National Science Teacher Association.
 She was a Provost Fellow for 2020-2022 and was the recipient of the 2013 Alumni Association Outstanding Extension and Outreach Award for NC State University in Raleigh, N.C.

-Selected Scholarly Publications
+Recent Scholarly Publications

 • Google Scholar